Federal Reporter: Distinctions

 The Federal Reporter has always published decisions only from federal courts lower than the Supreme Court of the United States, but not the Supreme Court itself.
 Decisions of the U.S. Supreme Court are published in one official reporter and two unofficial reporters, which are, respectively, the United States Reports, Supreme Court Reports (a National Reporter System member published by West), and the United States Supreme Court Reports, Lawyers' Edition.

 Beginning in 1932, West stopped publishing federal district court cases in the Federal Reporter and began to publish them in a separate reporter, the Federal Supplement.

 Features and print format

 The Federal Reporter organizes court opinions within each volume by the date of the decision, and includes the full official text of the court's opinion.
 West editors add headnotes that summarize key principles of law in the cases, and Key Numbers that classify the decisions by topic within the West American Digest System.

-Only decisions designated by the courts as "for publication—those with full precedential value for which citation in court filings is permissible—are included in the Federal Reporter.
-"Unpublished" decisions of the U.S. Courts of Appeals may be found in the Federal Appendix, also published by West.
+Only decisions designated by the courts as "for publication"—those with full precedential value for which citation in court filings is permissible—are included in the Federal Reporter.
+"Unpublished" decisions of the U.S. Courts of Appeals issued from the years 2001-2021 could be found in the Federal Appendix, also published by West.
+West ceased publication of the Federal Appendix in 2021.
 New opinions are first issued by West in weekly pamphlets called "Advance Sheets", to be eventually supplanted by the final hardbound, successively numbered volumes.
 Three series of Federal Reporter have been published to date, with the fourth series started in June 2021.